Poems on Various Subjects, Religious and Moral: Attestations

 N. B. The original Attestation, signed by the above Gentlemen, may be seen by applying to Archibald Bell, Bookseller, No. 8, Aldgate-Street."

+The phrase "She has been examined by some of the best Judges" is confusing, as there is no record of any sort of public examination of Wheatley.
+Henry Louis Gates suggested that Wheatley appears to have "passed [her inquiry] with flying colors."
+In fact this was likely intended as a generic statement to readers outside of Boston meaning simply that Wheatley's abilities were widely known in the city.

 Content

 Phillis Wheatley was an avid student of the Bible and especially admired the works of Alexander Pope (1688–1744), the British neoclassical writer.
 Through Pope's translation of Homer, she also developed a taste for Greek mythology, all which have an enormous influence on her work, with much of her poetry dealing with important figures of her day.

 Poems

 "To S. M. a young African Painter, on seeing his Works"

 Written to Scipio Moorhead, an enslaved African American artist living in Boston, credited with engraving the frontispiece of Wheatley used in Poems on Various Subjects.
 The poem follows Wheatley's pattern of offering praise for individuals, in this instance seemingly as gratitude for the frontispiece.